Events

 Date: Saturday, April 26, 2pm – 5pm

 TreesCharlotte is excited to bring back TreeFest for it’s third year!
-This family fun tree celebration will include tree friendly arts and crafts, live music, and food trucks.
-TreesCharlotte will be distributing tree seedlings and will bring back their seedling potting station for anyone who would like their tree potted for them.
-This is a public event and free for anyone to join!
+This family fun tree celebration will include tree friendly arts and crafts, live music, environmental acitivites, an “ask the arborist” booth, food trucks, and an eco-market with local businesses, artists, and nonprofits.
+There will also be a tie dye station with natural dyes – bring an extra bag, bandana, or shirt!
+TreesCharlotte will be providing tree seedlings and a seedling potting station.

 Past events